iaxo/axion-limits/README.md

 2. data : here the .txt or .dat files with the exclusion lines of the different experiments should be stored.
 3. databases : here the .db files with the databases of the experiments data and labels should be stored.
 Include here any new database you build to make a new plot you may want to reproduce in the future.
 4. plots : here the saved plots should be stored.
 The relative path to this directory is added automatically to the plotname specified by the user.
+5. myPlottingScripts : this folder is meant to serve as the warehouse of the scripts used to generate a plot you may want to reproduce in the future.
+Here you can found some examples as large_panorama.py, panorama.py, helioscopes.py, haloscopes.py and lsw.py.
+As a quick solution to be able to import the modules from the parent directory, the file myPath.py is used.
+Please, set the variable PATH_TO_PROJECT with the absolute path of the repository in your local system (to be improved soon).
 # Basic Plot
 ---
 [<img align="right" height="250" src="Javatrain/plots/Labeled/AxionPhoton_large_panorama.svg">](https://github.com/DanielMartinezMiravete/Axion-limts/blob/main/Javatrain/plots/Labeled/AxionPhoton_large_panorama.svg)